advanced-go/advanced-go/README.md

 Advanced Go is an exercise in creating [a better way to write software][robpike], by extending REST from the service/HTTP layer to the application layer.
 The following goals are examined when applying REST to packages, error handling, URLs, and testing. <!-- Go is a project to make building production software easier and more productive. -->

-1. Reduce complexity
+1. Reduce complexity and toil
-2. Reduce toil
+2. Increase solution expressiveness
-3. Increase solution expressiveness
+3. Maximize reliability and resiliency

 ## REST Applied to Packages